-Personal finance expert Suze Orman appeared Thursday on "Larry King Live" to discuss how the federal government's plan will impact consumers.
-The following is an edited version of the interview.
+Personal finance expert Suze Orman appeared on "Larry King Live" on Tuesday to discuss what the AIG bailout means to you and how safe is your money during this economic downturn.
+The following is an edited version of the interview:

 Larry King: A few months ago, you said on this very show that you would be worried if there was another big government bailout.
 It's now happening.
 Should the government be helping AIG?

 Suze Orman: Well, in this particular case, I have to tell you they should.
 Bear Stearns, very different.
 Lehman, very different.
 AIG is an international giant that just doesn't have ramifications here in the United States.
 It is worldwide.
 They're like in 130 countries.
 They have 100,000 employees.
 Everybody has an AIG insurance policy.
 So in this particular case, my opinion, thank God, they bailed out AIG.
 Watch Orman discuss what AIG's bailout means for consumers »

 King: What about Barclays and Lehman?